Xentrk/x3mRouting/README.md

 ## Version 2.0.0 Update process

-  1)  Type 'x3mRouting' at the command line to access the Installation Menu
+  1. Type **x3mRouting** at the command line to access the Installation Menu.
-  2)  Select the '[10]  Update x3mRouting Menu' option
+  2. Select the **[10]  Update x3mRouting Menu** option.
-  3)  After the update has completed, select the '[u]  Update to new version of x3mRouting' option
+  3. After the update has completed, select the **[u]  Update to new version of x3mRouting** option.
-  4)  A backup of the current x3mRouting directory will be stored in /jffs/scripts/x3mRouting/backup
+  4. A backup of the current x3mRouting directory will be stored in **/jffs/scripts/x3mRouting/backup**.
-  5)  Obsolete scripts will be removed
+  5. Obsolete scripts will be removed.
-  6)  OpenVPN Client nvram rules used by LAN Client Routing will get moved from **/jffs/configs** to **/jffs/addons/x3mRouting_config** and the x3mRouting_client_rules file to **/jffs/scripts/x3mRouting** from the **/jffs/configs** directory.
+  6. If the exist, any VPN Client nvram rules used by **LAN Client Routing** will get moved to **/jffs/addons/x3mRouting** and the x3mRouting_client_rules file to **/jffs/scripts/x3mRouting** from the **/jffs/configs** directory.
+  7. Existing scripts will get updated.
-  7)  **/jffs/scripts/nat-start** and openvpn-event files in the **/jffs/scripts/x3mRouting** directory will be scanned for references to the old scripts.
+  8.  **/jffs/scripts/nat-start** and openvpn-event files in the **/jffs/scripts/x3mRouting** directory will be scanned for references to the old scripts.
 A conversion file will get created in **/jffs/scripts/x3mRouting/x3mRouting_Conversion.sh**.
-  8)  Existing scripts will get updated
-  9)  Check for and remove prior x3mRouting version entries found in **nat-start** or vpnclientX-route-up files
+  9. Check for and remove prior x3mRouting version entries found in **nat-start** or vpnclientX-route-up files.
+After removal of prior x3mRouting version entries, the file will be scanned for other entries.
+If only a "#!/bin/sh" and comment lines exist, the user will be prompted to remove the file.
+The recommendation is to select the option to remove the file.
-  10) View the conversion script and validate.
+  10. View the conversion script and validate.
 A line showing the prior entry and file source will be shown with the new entry.
 Follow the instructions in the file and make any necessary changes.
-When done, save the conversion script and execute.
-After execution, the required entries will be created in the appropriate openvpn-event script.
+When done, save the conversion script and execute it (e.g. sh x3mRouting_Conversion.sh).
+After execution, the required entries will be created in the appropriate VPN Client up file.
-  11) Run the commands below to validate VPN Server POSTROUTING and VPN Client PREROUTING rules.
+  11. Run the commands below to validate VPN Server POSTROUTING and VPN Client PREROUTING rules.

 ````
   iptables -nvL POSTROUTING -t nat --line
   iptables -nvL PREROUTING -t mangle --line
 ````
-  12) Run the 'ip rule' command to validate RPDB rules
+  12. Run the **ip rule** command to validate RPDB rules.

 ## Introduction
 The options of **x3mRouting** include selective routing features for LAN Clients and IPSET Lists.